openhab/openhab-addons/addons/binding/org.openhab.binding.lgwebos/README.md

 | --- | --- |
 | LocalIP |  This is the local IP of your OpenHAB host on the network.
 (Optional) |

 The binding will attempt to auto detect your IP, if LocalIP is not set.
-This works when your hostname resolves to this IP and not to the loopback interface or, if the system has exactly one non-loop back network interface.
+This works when your hostname resolves to this IP and not to the loopback interface or, if the system has exactly one non-loopback network interface.
 Otherwise this has to be explicitly set.
 If you are unable to discover devices please check the log file for error messages.e.g.:

 ```
 Autodetection of local IP (via getNetworkInterfaces) failed, as multiple interfaces where detected.